flyingmachine/brave-clojure-web/content/concurrency.md

   {:variety "invisible", :count 2}}
 ```

 Everything's in place for you to actually perform the transfer.
-The
+We'll
-key functions below are `dosync` and `alter`. `dosync` defines the
+want to modify the `sock-gnome` ref to show that it has gained a sock
-extent of your transaction, and `alter` specifies how the refs should
+and the `dryer` ref to show that it's lost a sock.
+You modify refs by
-be updated.
-After we perform the transfer, we do some checks to ensure
+using `alter`, and you must use `alter` within a transaction. `dosync`
-that the sock transferred as we expect.
-I'll explain this code in more
+initiates a transaction and defines its extent; you put all
-detail below:
+transaction operations in its body:

 ```clojure
 (defn steal-sock